kevando/chaz-app/documentation/ROADMAP.md

- - refactored app so its offline by default and syncs with firebase
+ - refactored app so its offline by default
  - Changed navigator API

 =---